General Contractor & Home Remodeling in Staten Island

 Most Staten Island homes have basements that sit half-empty.
 Yours might hold old furniture, holiday boxes, and a water heater.
 That's a lot of square footage doing nothing for your family.

-Basement remodeling turns that forgotten space into something you'll use every day.
-A playroom for the kids.
-A home office.
-A guest suite for family visiting from out of town.
-We've finished basements in Annadale and Huguenot that added real living space.
-All without changing the home's footprint at all.
+Basement remodeling turns that forgotten space into something you'll use every day- a playroom for the kids, a home office, or maybe a guest suite for family visiting from out of town.
+We've finished basements in Annadale and Huguenot that added real much needed living space to a home; all without changing the home's footprint at all.

 Moisture is the big concern in any basement project on Staten Island.
 We check for water intrusion before we frame a single wall, it saves you from problems six months down the road.
 Proper vapor barriers and drainage matter more than most homeowners realize.
-We see it a lot, people thinking paint will fix a damp smell.
+We see it a lot, people thinking that maybe just a fresh paint job will fix a damp smell but it can be much more than that.

 A finished basement can feel like a brand-new floor of your house.
 And it usually costs far less per square foot than building an addition above grade.
 If you're running out of room upstairs, look down first.
 Our basement remodeling page walks through the full process from estimate to final walkthrough.
-See how we transform basements.
+See how we transform basements in beautiful spaces that function and look the way you want.

 Home Additions for Growing Families

-Your family's getting bigger.
-But your house isn't.
+Is your family getting bigger but your house isn't?
 That's one of the most common reasons Staten Island homeowners call us about home additions.
-A new bedroom.
-An expanded living room.
-Maybe a second story.
+Adding a new bedroom, an expanded living room, or maybe a second story.
 These projects let you stay in the neighborhood you love instead of starting over somewhere else.

 We handle home additions from foundation to finish.
 That means framing, roofing, siding, electrical coordination, and interior buildout.
 Every addition has to match your existing home's structure and style.
 We make sure the new space looks like it was always part of the house.
 It has blend right in, perfectly.